 It’s not an overland tour

 There is overlanding Africa and then there are overland tours.
 No matter how many times we have cursed the African continent.
 No matter how much corruption, bad roads, dirt, long days, and difficulties we’ve had.
-We’re not convinced we would trade it for a traditional overland tour.
+We’re convinced we would never trade it for a traditional overland tour.

 For the love of God fill up the car